Our rating: (4.3/5)

 Due to its touchscreen, Solo’s battery life is no more than a few hours.
 This makes it better for a fixed checkout or as a backup terminal on the go – unless you get the printer which doubles as a power bank.

-If you want more advanced features, you may consider SumUp Solo Lite that connects with POS apps, but it requires a Bluetooth-connected mobile device.
-Solo Lite has a much longer battery life compared to Solo.
+For more advanced features, you may consider Solo Lite that connects with POS apps, but requires a Bluetooth-connected mobile device.
+It has a much longer battery life compared to Solo.
+We also recommend SumUp Terminal higher for receipt printing on the go, as both the POS software and printer are built in.

 SumUp Solo criteria Rating Conclusion